 5.4 Data Protection Contacts

-N [Insert the name of your School / Academy Trust] has nominated the following individuals as designated persons to be contacted internally in relation to all matters relating to data protection issues, and to make referrals, where necessary, to the Data Protection Officer:
+Newburgh Primary School has nominated the following individuals as designated persons to be contacted internally in relation to all matters relating to data protection issues, and to make referrals, where necessary, to the Data Protection Officer:

 Mr. A. Smith who is contactable via head2325@welearn365.com and